 The systematic teaching of phonics has a very high priority throughout the Foundation Stage, Key Stage 1 and beyond.
 We acknowledge that children need to be taught the key skills in segmenting and blending to be equipped with the knowledge to be confident readers who are able to comprehend.
 We also value and encourage the children to read for enjoyment and recognise that this starts with the foundations of acquiring letter sounds, segmenting, and blending skills.
 These fundamental skills not only hold the keys to the rest of the curriculum but also have a huge impact on children’s self-esteem and future life chances.
 By acquiring these skills, children will become confident readers who will achieve great things as they progress through school.

 Evidence has shown that a structured approach to the delivery of phonics is the most effective.
 We have therefore chosen to follow the 'Bug Club Phonics' accredited scheme to support our delivery.
+Bug Club Phonics supports development of early reading and writing skills and provided a child centred approach to early learning and encourage and develop children’s reading skills in an active and exciting way.

 Intervention continues in Key Stage 2 for pupils who have not secured the phonics screening check at the end of KS1 or for those children who arrive with limited English.